Palmabit-IT/angular-cookie-law/readme.md

 <cookie-law-banner message="Your custon message" policy-url="http://link-to-your-policy"></cookie-law-banner>
 ```

-This directive create a banner that inform users about cookies that contains a button to accept them.
+This directive creates a banner that informs users about cookies that contains a button to accept them.

 ### Options